 IV-Sedation (Intravenous Sedation)

 IV sedation is when sedative-hypnotic and/or opioids (pain medication) drugs are administered into the blood system.
-The two most common drugs used are Versed (anti-anxiety and hypnotic) and Fentanyl (pain medication).
+The two most common drugs used are Versed and Propofol (anti-anxiety and hypnotic).
 The onset of sedation is within 20-30 seconds; however the sedation can lasts for many hours and therefore it is a requirement for patients to have an escort from their dental appointment.
 IV sedation works well for patients as it is the only form of sedation that can be customized (titrated) for each patient.